jakubmie/jakubmie.github.io/contactjoin.md

 -- If we think you may be a good fit, we will contact you and arrange a visit.
 The visit will take approximatelly 2 hours.
 It will allow you to see the lab, and discuss with Jakub as well as others in the lab to give you a better sense of working environment.

--- If we think you may be a good fit, we will invite you for an arrange a visit.
-The visit will take approximatelly 2 hours.
-It will allow you to see the lab, and discuss with Jakub as well as others in the lab to give you a better sense of working environment.

 -- After the interview, Jakub will talk with everyone you spoke with.
 He will then reach out with an offer or encourage you to keep looking.

 Successful applicants will have: